 - Inventory depletion: Purchasing an entire shop’s inventory so that consumers are more likely to buy the same items from the fraudster’s own store.
 The items are later returned for a refund, within the rights of the policy.

-- Wardobing: One of the most common return fraud tactics in the world.
-It happens when users purchase an item of clothing with the intention of wearing it for a short period of time and returning it later.
-It is considered a form of friendly fraud.
+It is one of the most common return fraud tactics in the world and it happens when users purchase an item of clothing with the intention of wearing it for a short period of time and returning it later.
+This used to be a problem for brick and mortar shops, and it’s even more frequen with online purchases, where the buyer does not have to lie to a shopkeeper in person.

 5. Triangulation Fraud

-A recent fraud technique has been making waves in the ecommerce world.
-It’s called triangulation fraud, and it involves a legitimate customer, a legitimate online store, and a fake online store operated by a fraudster who has access to stolen credit card details.
+Triangulation fraud it involves a legitimate customer, a legitimate online store, and a fake online store operated by a fraudster who has access to stolen credit card details.

 - A customer makes a purchase with a marketplace seller (e.g. on eBay or Amazon).